ggcarrots/django-carrots/source/python_quickstart.rst

 ==================

 The last issue which we have mentioned above was the problem with too many digits in a printed BMI.
-Out of the three problems we have, this one is the easiest to solve.
+Out of the three problems we had, this one is the easiest to solve.

-That’s why we have left it for the end of our "adventure" with the BMI calculator.
+That’s why we left it for the end of our "adventure" with the BMI calculator.
 We already know that we can add strings to each other and multiply them by integers.
 You will see that we can also format them.
 But first we will need one more type of data (except the strings and the numbers we already know).